SoFi Robo Investing Review 2026

 You don’t need thousands or even hundreds of dollars to begin investing with SoFi.
 Instead, you only need $50 to deposit into your account.

-This amount is significantly lower than competitors like Wealthfront, which requires a $500 minimum opening deposit.
+This amount is significantly lower than competitors like Wealthfront, which requires a $500 minimum opening deposit for investment accounts.
 If you do not want to invest a ton into your new account, SoFi makes it easy to get started.

 Where SoFi Automated Investing falls short

-When weighing the pros and cons of SoFi Automated Investing, it is also important to consider its drawbacks, such as its management fee, lack of tax-loss harvesting and lack of weekend support.
+When weighing the pros and cons of SoFi Automated Investing, it is also important to consider its drawbacks, such as its management fee, lack of tax-loss harvesting and high outgoing transfer fee.

 No tax-loss harvesting